dermatthes/coreos-pxe/README.md

 docker run --net=host -e MODE=BOOTSTRAP -e INTERFACE=eth2 -v /root/.ssh/id_rsa.pub:/app/rsa_public_key --name corepxe dermatthes/coreos-pxe
 ```

+This will create a initial cluster with 3 nodes.
+It will create a
+ssh private/publickey for inter cluster authentication (for user core)

 Then start the first node.
 Wait until its online.
 You'll see the
 offers.